Rachith-H/DMA-controller-mini-project/README.md

 | **Processor Load**  | High                                 | Low                                               |
 | **Transfer Speed**  | Slower, depends on CPU               | Faster and more efficient                         |
 | **Use Case**        | Small or infrequent transfers        | Large or continuous transfers                     |

 ---
+# Project Objectives
+1. To understand the working principle and internal operation of a Direct Memory Access (DMA) controller.
+2. To design and implement a basic DMA controller using Verilog HDL with FSM-based control logic.
+3. To simulate, verify, and validate the design using appropriate testbenches and waveform analysis.
+4. To gain practical exposure to modular RTL design, signal behavior, and digital system debugging techniques.
+---

+---